DA-soumik/SQL-project/README.md

 # SQL-project
-Problems with solution for SQL ,
+Problems with solutions for SQL ,
 <br>
 Author - Soumik Chakraorty